Cray-HPE/docs-csm/operations/system_admin_toolkit/about_sat/SAT_Command_Overview.md

 |`sat swap`|Requires authentication to the API gateway.|`sat-swap`|Prepare HSN switch or cable for replacement and bring HSN switch or cable into service.|
 |`sat xname2nid`|Requires authentication to the API gateway.|`sat-xname2nid`|Translate node and node BMC XNames to node IDs.|
 |`sat switch`|**This command has been deprecated.** It has been replaced by `sat swap`.|

-In order to authenticate to the API gateway, run the `sat auth` command.
-This command will prompt for a password on the command line.
-The username value is obtained from the following locations, in order of higher precedence to lower precedence:

-- The `--username` global command-line option.
-- The `username` option in the `api_gateway` section of the configuration file at `~/.config/sat/sat.toml`.
-- The name of currently logged in user running the `sat` command.

-If credentials are entered correctly when prompted by `sat auth`, a token file will be obtained and saved to `~/.config/sat/tokens`.
-Subsequent sat commands will determine the username the same way as `sat auth` described above and will use the token for that username if it has been obtained and saved by `sat auth`.